-Appendix 1: types of abuse
+Appendix 1: indicators of abuse, neglect and exploitation

-Abuse, including neglect, and safeguarding issues are rarely standalone events that can be covered by 1 definition or label.
+Abuse, including neglect and exploitation, and safeguarding issues are rarely standalone events that can be covered by 1 definition or label.
 In most cases, multiple issues will overlap.
+It can include ill treatment that is not physical such as, witnessing ill treatment of others including seeing, hearing or experiencing the affects of domestic violence.